Sustainable

 It's a dilemma: it does not work without growth, there is no completely green growth, and normal growth inevitably leads to ecological disaster.

-Translated from: Ulrike Herrmann.
+Translated from Ulrike Herrmann.
 Goodbye, Kapitalismus: So kann der Übergang zu einer neuen Wirtschaftsordnung gelingen.
 Perspective Daily 11.
 Januar 2021

 © Ulrich Brunner 2024.
-Wallpaper © Munimara | Shutterstock, Inc. [US] 2018
+Wallpaper © smatch | Shutterstock, Inc. [US] 2018

 Continued growth isn't a fairy tale, it's a necessity.
 But not just any growth.

 The power of the market needs to be directed to achieving what society wants.
 That requires measures of income and welfare that reflect our values. [..]
-We need a world where we are no longer guided solely by measures like GDP *) [..].
+We need a world where we are no longer guided solely by measures like GDP*) [..].

 Mark Carney.
 Value(s) - Building a Better World for All.
 2021.